Puja (Hinduism)

 In Hindu practice, puja is done on a variety of occasions, frequencies, and settings.
 It may include a daily puja done in the home, or occasional temple ceremonies and annual festivals.
-In other cases, puja is held to mark a few lifetime events such as the birth of a baby or a wedding, or to begin a new venture.
-The two main areas where puja is performed are in the home and at temples to mark certain stages of life, events or some festivals such as Durga Puja and Lakshmi Puja.
+In other cases, puja is held to mark a few lifetime events such as the birth of a baby, house entering ceremony or grihapravesh, first rice-eating ceremony or annaprasana, wedding, sacred thread ceremony or upanayana ceremony for the Brahmins or to begin a new venture.
+The two main areas where puja is performed are in the home and at temples to mark certain stages of life, events or some festivals such as Durga Puja, Kali Puja, Janmashtami, and Lakshmi Puja.
 Puja is not mandatory in Hinduism.
 It may be a routine daily affair for some Hindus, a periodic ritual for some, and rare for other Hindus.
 In some temples, various pujas may be performed daily at various times of the day; in other temples, they may be occasional.

+All significant Indian holidays, including Rakhi, Diwali, Holi, Karva Chauth, Ganesh Chaturthi, Janmashtami, and Navaratri, have rituals known as puja.

+For example, a chirathu (also known as a diya), clarified butter wicks, bells, flowers, incense sticks, cones, roli or kumkum (a red powder with turmeric mixed in applied to the forehead), rice, tilakam, chandanam (sandalwood sticks), idols, and samagri havanam are some common items utilized in puja.
+In Hinduism, puja is a satvik work.

 Puja varies according to the sect, region, occasion, deity honored, and steps followed.
 In formal Nigama ceremonies, a fire may be lit in honor of the god Agni, without an idol or image present.
 In contrast, in Agama ceremonies, an idol or icon or image of a deity is present.
-In both ceremonies, a lamp (Diya) or incense stick may be lit while a prayer is chanted or a hymn is sung.
+In both ceremonies, a lamp (diya) or incense stick may be lit while a prayer is chanted or a hymn is sung.
 Puja is typically performed by a Hindu worshiper alone, though sometimes in the presence of a priest who is well-versed in complex rituals and hymns.
-In temples and priest-assisted events puja, food, fruits, and sweets may be included as sacrificial offerings to the ceremony or deity, which, after the prayers, becomes prasad – food shared by all gathered.
+In temples and priest-assisted events puja, food, fruits, and sweets may be included as sacrificial offerings to the ceremony or deity, which, after the prayers, becomes prasadam – food shared by all gathered.